boradRushil/Cloud-Hosted-Reddish-Architecture/README.md

 ---

 ## Acknowledgments
-- Original application development credit to the open-source project contributors.
+- Original application development credit to the open-source project contributors.The repository for the open-source project can be found [here](https://github.com/amand33p/reddish)
 - Special thanks to the Advanced Cloud Architecting course instructors for guidance.

 ---